-Stay informed about Public Safety Power Shutoffs (PSPS) before, during and after these events are called.
+Stay informed about Public Safety Power Shutoffs (PSPS) before, during and after a PSPS is called.
 Visit sdge.com/pspsapp to download the app or learn more.

 Update your contact information

 Whatever the circumstances, we'll make every effort to communicate with you.